cultuurnet/apidocs/projects/authentication/docs/client-identification.md

 X-Client-Id: YrgBoha6aRSrfIcsFt8PISe4u0EoM45k
 ```

+Note that the name of the `x-client-id` header is case insensitive, like every header name.

 > The `x-client-id` header is useful in code because a lot of HTTP libraries allow you to specify default headers to include in every request, so you do not need to repeat it in multiple places in your code.

 #### Try it!